 Bruno Bettelheim in his remarkable book the Uses of Enchantment maintains that fairy tales help children cope with their dreams and inner turmoil.

 ''Each fairy tale,'' is a magic mirror which reflects some aspects of ones the inner world of the steps required by evolution from immaturity to maturity.

 One time a proposition was made that all folktales and fairy tales be eliminated from the education of the Russian child in favor of simple realistic stories.

 Then one of the major Russian educators began keeping a diary of her child's development.

-She found that her child, as if so compensate for the loss of the fairy tales he had been denied, began to make up his own.
+She found that her child as if to compensate for the loss of the fairy tales he had been denied, began to make up his own.

 He had never heard a folktale, but his world became peopled with talking tigers, birds, and bugs.
 Fantasy is the most valuable attribute of the human mind and should be diligently nurtured from earlier childhood,

-Ones speech and vocabulary reflects the many contributions from traditional literature.
+One's speech and vocabulary reflect the many contributions from traditional literature.
 Think of the figures of speech that come from Aesop's fables ''sour grapes,'' ''dog in the manger,'' boy who cried wolf.''

 Language is replete with words and phrases from the myths, narcissistic, cereal, labyrinth, siren and many more.